 A student in the School of Nursing must have achieved a cumulative grade point average of 2.50 or above by the end of the sophomore year, and a grade of C or above in the Nursing, chemistry and biology courses, for approval to proceed into the upper division nursing courses.
 The academic and clinical performances of each nursing student are evaluated at the end of each year to determine progression in the program.
+National League for Nursing Achievement Examinations must be taken after completing core nursing courses.
 Specific requirements for progression may be obtained from a faculty adviser.